 Bwindi Impenetrable National Park is the best mountain gorilla trekking destination in the world.
 However, gorilla trekking is not the only activity you can do while in Bwindi.
 You can visit the local people to learn about their way of life or visit a charity organization.

 There are various charity organizations in Bwindi.
-If you want to support or donate to any, make sure it is a genuine organization because some people set up fake organizations in the name of charity.
+If you want to support or donate to any, make sure it is a genuine organization, since some people set up fake organizations in the name of charity.

 Bwindi Eco Children’s Home

 Bwindi Eco Children’s Home was founded in 2013 by Francis Byamukama, who grew up in poverty but later became a Grade 3 teacher.
-He observed that many children faced the same conditions he experienced years ago.
+He observed that many children faced the same conditions he had experienced years earlier.

 Francis wanted to help these children, but his salary was not enough to support them all.
 He decided to go back to school and studied for a Bachelor’s in Social Work and Administration.
 After graduating, he returned to his community and started programs to help poor children in his village attend school.